Limeexe/synthetic-data-generation-w-faker/README.md

    - Show correlation heatmaps to understand dependencies.
    - Summarize dataset statistics interactively.

-3. **Modeling**
+3. **Train Machine Learning Models**
+   - Select a machine learning model from:
-   - Train a Random Forest Regression model.
+     - Random Forest Regressor
+     - Linear Regression
+     - Polynomial Regression
-   - Test the model on synthetic data.
+   - Train the model on the training set and evaluate its performance.

-   - Visualize model predictions.
+4. **Cross-Validation**
+   - Use KFold Cross-Validation (5 folds) to evaluate the selected model.
+   - View R-squared scores for each fold and the mean R-squared score.

-4. **Evaluation**
+5. **Evaluation**
-   - Display metrics such as MSE and R-squared.
+   - Display metrics such as MSE and R-squared on the test set.
-   - Provide insights into the performance of the regression model.
+   - Visualize predictions against true values using scatter plots.

+6. **Save Results**
+   - Save the synthetic dataset and model evaluation results for further analysis.

 ---